blonded04/composable-parallel-scheduler-microbench/README.md

 numactl --cpunodebind 0 make bench_lb4omp
 ```

+## Changing number of threads

+To change number of threads just modify a `GetNumThreads` function body from `./include/num_threads.h` file.

 ## Plot results
 You should modify `filtered_modes` list in `./benchplot.py` script to control which modes are about to be plotted